cisagov/prescup-challenges/pc4/team/round3-embedded-archaeology/solution/README.md

 ## Overview

-This is an infinity-style challenge—a random solution is generated during challenge deployment.
+Randomized answers are generated during challenge deployment.
 This solution guide covers the walk-through and is organized by submission question.
 Analyze the contents of the chip, replicate and apply its error correction code (ECC) implementation to fix any errors, and provide usable intelligence for when similar devices are recovered in the field.

 ## Question 1